aayla-secura/mixnmatchttp/README.md

 ## Same-origin browser test

-The html pages in /tests/sop can be used to test the behaviour of various browsers (many old ones supported) when it comes to cross-origin requests.
+The html pages in `/tests/sop` can be used to test the behaviour of various browsers (many old ones supported) when it comes to cross-origin requests.

-  * `login.html`: sets the auth cookie and redirects to a given URL; supported URL parameters:
+  * `login.html`: logs in and redirects to a given URL; supported URL parameters:
     - `goto`: URL of the page to redirect to
   * `getData.html`: fetches the requested resource with `withCredentials` set to True; supported URL parameters:
     - `reqURL`: the URL of the page to fetch
     - `post`: fetch using POST instead of GET
   * `getSecret.html`: fetches `/secret/secret.txt` from the target host by loading `getData.html` in multiple iframes (see below for description); supported URL parameters:
     - `host`: the full hostname/IP address:port of the target
-    - `hostname`: only the hostname/IP address of the target; the port number is the same as the origin
+    - `hostname`: only the hostname/IP address of the target; the port number will be the same as the origin
-    - `port`: only the port number of the target; the hostname/IP address is the same as the origin
+    - `port`: only the port number of the target; the hostname/IP address will be the same as the origin

 #### Running the server